Alexey Chepa: History

 After graduating from the Moscow Aviation Institute, he worked at closed defense enterprises in Moscow and the Moscow Oblast.
 At the end of the 1980s, he engaged in business.
 In 1988, he co-founded the company on wood processing and production of building materials.
 At the beginning of the 1990s, he expanded his business entrepreneurship to African countries, including Angola, Namibia, Mozambique.
 Also, he occupied senior positions in the Avers CJSC, Quontum Ltd CJSC, Military-technical company for the sale of conversion equipment and equipment CJSC.
 In 2001, he founded the Interregional Agrarian Fund Fertility.
 From 2001 to 2005, he was a member of the Agrarian Party of Russia.
 In 2006, he held the position of Deputy Chairman of the Russian Land Union.
 In 2008, he became the secretary of the A Just Russia — For Truth.
 On December 4, 2011, he was elected deputy of the 6th State Duma.
 In 2016 and 2021, he was re-elected for the 7th, and 8th State Dumas, respectively.

+Family

+Alexey Chepa has a daughter and a son.
+His son, Daniil Chepa, and daughter, Anastasia Chepa, are residents of the United Kingdom.

+Controversies

+Media outlets have described Chepa as one of the business partners of Arcadi Gaydamak, an Israeli-French entrepreneur who was sentenced in absentia by a French court in 2009 to six years in prison for illegal arms supplies to Angola.
+The newspaper Vedomosti reported that Chepa had been an intelligence officer and conducted joint business ventures with Gaydamak in the 1990s.
+Chepa and Gaydamak acknowledge having shared investments in poultry farms.

+“We have known each other for a long time [...]
+Mr. Chepa is the only truly genuine agricultural businessman.”